 and continuous development of customer experience in the brick-and-mortar and online stores.
-Tokmanni markets its products truthfully, in an understandable manner and in compliin good conditions.
+Tokmanni markets its products truthfully, in an understandable manner and in compli-

-ance with its ethical guidelines.
+Product safety is vital for the company's success and Tokmanni wants to ensure that the products it sells are safe to use, responsibly sourced and produced in good conditions. ance with its ethical guidelines.
 In accordance with the company's data protection principles, personal data is used as provided by data protection legislation.